Rodolfo Stange: Career

 In 1970, Stange was named Administrative Chief of the School of Carabineros.
 Later, he was appointed the Coronel Director of the Superior Institute of Carabineros.
 In 1977, after the 1973 Chilean coup d'état, he became President of the Mining Company of Vallenar.
 During the dictatorship of Augusto Pinochet, Stange rose through the ranks until becoming General Subdirector of the police force in June 1982.

 Following the political fallout of the Caso Degollados ("Case of the slit throats"), when it was learned that Carabineros were responsible for beheading three communist political dissidents, General Director of the Police César Mendoza Durán resigned from his post.
 On 2 August 1985, Stange was appointed to the post, serving ex officio as a member of the four-member military junta.
+In 1989, he presided over the inauguration of the Glory and Victory monument, dedicated to the fallen members of the Carabineros.
 Stange continued serving as General Director after Pinochet's dictatorship ended in 1990.

 After finishing his term as General Director of Carabineros in 1995, Stange continued in politics.
 He joined the Independent Democratic Union and in 1997 was elected to the 17th Senatorial Circumscription (South Los Lagos).
 While in the Senate, from 1998 to 2006, Stange initially participated in the Commission of the Environment and the Commission of Maritime Issues, Fishing, and Aquaculture.
 He later joined the Commission of Government, Decentralization and Regionalization, the Commission of Public Works, and the Special Commission of Security.
 Besides his membership in the Senate, Stange was involved in agriculture and had an import/export business.

-Dictatorship role and controversies
+Pinochet regime

 The general was accused of several human rights cases of abuse, including obstruction of justice charges in the Caso Degollados and the murder of Julio Verne Acosta and Carlos Bezmalinovic, both members of the Revolutionary Left Movement, by high-ranking members of DIPOLCAR (Dirección de Inteligencia de Carabineros de Chile, the police intelligence unit).
 Nevertheless, his involvement was not proven and he was never convicted of any crimes.

 Stange was noted as a "champion" of Colonia Dignidad, a secretive religious enclave with ties to Nazism.
 The compound, protected by cameras, barbed wire and walls, served as a site for the torture and execution of political dissidents during the Pinochet regime.
 Leaders of the sect were also accused of extensive child sexual abuse.
 Stange was reportedly received warmly as a visitor to the Colonia during the dictatorship.

 In 2020, the public learned from a leaked document that the Chilean Police planned to rename the Police Sciences Academy after Stange.
 After public outcry and political controversy over the decision, due to Stange's role in the dictatorship, the administration withdrew the proposed name change.